aungsias/Forays/WIP[Capstone]/README.md

 ## Introduction
 Financial markets are inherently volatile and self-correcting, subject to externalities including but not limited to equities, debt instruments, commodities, and market sentiment.
 Traditional investment models often falter in this ever-changing landscape, and even adaptable strategies like sector rotation are usually limited by heuristic-based decision-making.

 In this project, I've constructed a machine learning framework that operates as a "model of models."
 Rather than being a singular static model, it encompasses multiple machine learning algorithms.
 Every six months, each constituent model is retrained and assessed for performance.
 The best-performing model is then selected for the ensuing period, thereby ensuring that the framework remains attuned to the current market conditions.

-To fortify the framework against the common pitfall of over-forecasting, I've implemented a custom loss function.
-This function penalizes overpredictions, thereby enhancing the framework's reliability.
-I've also integrated a wide array of financial indicators to achieve a comprehensive market analysis.
-For computational efficacy and precision, Principal Component Analysis (PCA) has been employed for feature selection and dimensionality reduction.

-To substantiate the framework's efficacy, a 15-year backtest was conducted, during which it consistently outperformed the SPY index.
-The insights derived from this framework have been operationalized through a real-time dashboard, making the analytics readily actionable.
+Each model selects a sector based on the mean predicted returns—the sector with the highest return is chosen.
+This framework is then backtested over a 15-year period to substantiate the framework's efficacy.

+## Methodology
+1. Data Retrieval
+3. Feature Engineering - Engineered features capture essential market variables: log returns, Sharpe ratios, and lagged features.
+Each feature is validated for stationarity.
+PCA mitigates multicollinearity.
+3. Target Engineering - Sectoral returns are the primary targets, calculated as average log returns within each GICS Sector, providing a sector-focused strategy.
+4. "Model of Models" Architecture - Utilizes multiple machine learning models.
+Biannually, models are retrained and assessed.
+The top-performing model is chosen via a custom loss function penalizing overpredictions.
+The sector indicated by this model is the investment focus.
+5. Backtesting - The selected investment strategy is backtested, accounting for transaction costs, over a historical period to validate its efficacy.

 ## Data